jimvine/confinterpret/cran-comments.md

 * ubuntu 12.04 (on travis-ci), R 3.3.2

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

-This is the first submission of this package.
+There was 1 NOTE because this is the first submission of this package.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.